genyleap/openproof/docs/THREAT_MODEL.md

 - The built-in listener is HTTP/1.1 plaintext and `opp server` refuses non-loopback binds.
 TLS terminates in a trusted local proxy/sidecar.
-- OpenProof is an **OIDC Provider / OAuth Authorization Server** in 1.0.
-Generic upstream OIDC login providers (Google/Microsoft/etc.) and WebAuthn/passkeys are separate provider-SPI integrations and are not represented as implemented.
+- OpenProof is an **OIDC Provider / OAuth Authorization Server** and can also act as a relying party for configured Google, Apple and Microsoft OIDC providers;
-- The concrete local authentication provider supports password and password+TOTP.
-Central identities are bootstrap/admin provisioned by default;
-  public self-service signup is intentionally not opened without a deployment- specific anti-abuse and verification policy.
+  GitHub, passkey, SAML, LDAP and Web3 adapters live behind the provider SPI.
+- Local authentication supports password, password+TOTP, recovery codes and passkeys.
+Public self-service signup remains disabled unless the operator explicitly enables `[account]` with an authenticated delivery channel.
-- OAuth 1.0 supports Authorization Code + PKCE and refresh tokens.
-It does not enable implicit, resource-owner-password or client-credentials grants.
+- OAuth supports Authorization Code + mandatory PKCE, refresh, `client_credentials`, Device Authorization, Token Exchange, PAR/JAR/JARM and optional DPoP/mTLS sender constraints.
+Implicit and password grants are not enabled.
 - Application and client lifecycle management exists only behind an IAL2 active owner check.
 Confidential secrets are returned once after durable success.
 - Evidence/Trust is provider-neutral.
-Concrete GitHub, Farcaster, ENS, wallet or enterprise verifiers require separate real API/protocol adapters; fake network adapters are not included.
+Concrete signed-attestation JWT and X.509
+  proof-of-possession verifiers are included; every external issuer/CA remains disabled until its trust anchors are configured.
 - Trust assessment does not automatically grant access.
 A product/policy must explicitly decide how evidence/trust/risk affects authorization.
 - PostgreSQL stores durable identities, sessions, credentials, applications,